 And then give the Trojan Horse Strategy a try next time you’re posting to social media and see if your interaction increases.

 You should absolutely be collecting email addresses during this busy holiday season.
-Your business is going to encounter hundreds of potential customers who are gift shopping, majority of whom will NOT buy from you.
+Your business is going to encounter hundreds of potential customers who are gift shopping, however, the majority of them will NOT buy from you.

 And those who do buy are likely buying for someone else.

-Are they going to remember your business in the new year and just think of it out of the blue?
-Chances are slim to none.
+Are they going to remember your business and just think of it out of the blue?
+Chances are slim.

 But if they’re on your newsletter list, you’re in control of when they receive a message that reminds them of all the items they were admiring when shopping for someone else.